TheVictoor/sami-test/Readme.md

   npm start
 ```
 And go to /documentation to see a swagger doc
+and take a look at environment variables of the .env.example file

 ## What is the stack?
  - Node 12.18.0